Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

    component_context_h component_context = NULL;
    int ret = component_manager_get_component_context(`Your Component ID`, &component_context);
    ```
-   If it executed correctly, the function returns `COMPONENT_MANAGER_ERROR_NONE` and `component_context` variable contains the handle to the defined component context.
+   If it is executed correctly, the function returns `COMPONENT_MANAGER_ERROR_NONE` and `component_context` variable contains the handle to the defined component context.

 2. Operate on the context: